-Faith Matters Foundation aims to create a community in which an expansive view of the restored gospel can be considered and discussed.
+Faith Matters Foundation aims to create a space in which an expansive, radiant approach to the restored gospel can be considered and discussed.

 Our goal is to provide a powerful and widely engaging platform for exploring ideas, practices, and initiatives that provide deeper engagement with our faith and our world.
 All who are involved with Faith Matters share a deep commitment to the restored gospel tradition, and a profound desire to see it thrive and remain vital and relevant to rising generations.

 In 1863, Brigham Young voiced a theme repeated often in the early Church:

 Our religion… embraces all truth, wherever found, in all the works of God and man… (Journal of Discourses, vol.10:50)